Uglemat/Malang/README.md

 Malang is a (very) minimalistic functional programming language.
 It's pretty useless, but it was fun to make.

+It's made in Python 3 and depends upon Python Lex-Yacc.
+In Debian (and probably Ubuntu), you can install it with `sudo apt-get install python3-ply`.

 Enter this in the shell to start dashing out compound expressions in the REPL:

     $ ./malang.py -i